 paraview allows you to change the inputs to a filter after the filter has been created.
-To change inputs to a filter, right-click on the filter in the Pipeline Browser to get the context menu, and then select Change Input....
+To change inputs to a filter, right-click on the filter in the Pipeline Browser to get the context menu, and then select Change Input...

 This will pop up the same Change Input Dialog as when creating a filter with multiple input ports.
 You can use this dialog to set new inputs for this filter.

 While the Filters menu is a handy way to create new filters, with the long list of filters available in ParaView, manually finding a particular filter in this menu can be very challenging.
 To make it easier, ParaView incorporates a quick launch mechanism.
 When you want to create a new filter (or a source), simply type CTRL + Space or Alt + Space.
 This will pop up the quick-launch dialog.
 Now, start typing the name of the filter you want.
 As you type, the dialog will update to show the filters and sources that match the typed text.
 You can use the arrow keys to navigate and use the Enter key to create the selected filter (or source).
-Press while pressing Enter to quickly apply the filter on creation, equivalent to creating the filter and then clicking the Apply button.
 Note that filters may be disabled, as was the case in the Filters menu but by default the selected item will be the first enabled filter.
 You can use Esc to clear the text you have typed so far.
 Hit the Esc a second time, and the dialog will close without creating any new filter.
+You can also display the quick-launch dialog using CTRL + + Space, Alt + + Space, or + + Space.
+In this case, the selected filter will be automatically applied once created i.e. equivalent to creating the filter and then clicking the Apply button.

-Fig. 1.68: The context menu in the Pipeline Browser showing the option to change inputs for a filter.
+Fig. 1.53: The context menu in the Pipeline Browser showing the option to change inputs for a filter.